Department of Defense PI: Shankland 09/15/2019 – 09/14/2022

-Training in Renal Disease
+Research Training in Renal Disease

 Juxta-glamerular cells serve as glomerular epithelial cell progenitors in glomerular disease

 The purpose of this proposal is to study the existing problem of age-related podocyte depletion in a completely new context.

 unable to replace and restore glomerular podocytes.
 We anticipate that the results will provide compelling evidence for a new

 paradigm in aging kidneys in which recently identified progenitors are unable to adequately regenerate to replace podocytes,

 which leads to glomerulosclerosis and reduced kidney function.